Latest Update for JEE Advanced

 Appeared in both papers

 JEE Advanced AAT

 JEE Advanced Architecture Aptitude Test (AAT) 2024 will be conducted in offline mode for B.Arch admissions into the participating institutes.
-Registrations will be open for the eligible candidates where the candidates will have to select their preferred centre for examination.
-It is essential for all candidates to have qualified in the JEE Advanced 2024 examination.
+Registrations will be open for the eligible candidates and the candidates will have to select their preferred centre for examination.
+All candidates need to have qualified in the JEE Advanced 2024 examination.
 At the exam centre, the candidates will have to produce their JEE Advanced 2024 admit card.